-Most phones become more or less obsolete after their successors hit the market, but that isn't necessarily the case with the Moto Z3 Play, thanks in large part to the Moto Mod ecosystem of accessories that allow you to add new functionality to the phone.
-With its recent update to Android 9 Pie, there's plenty to still love about the Z3 Play, but the Moto Z4 brings a new set of advantages like faster specs, a bigger display, and better battery life.
+Most phones become obsolete once their successors hit the market, but that's not the case when comparing the Moto Z3 Play vs Z4.
+This is thanks in large part to the Moto Mod ecosystem of accessories, which allows you to add new functionality to the phone.
+While there's plenty to still love about the Z3 Play, the Moto Z4 brings a new set of advantages like faster specs, a bigger display, and better battery life.

 The biggest physical difference between the two devices is in the displays.
 The Moto Z3 Play already had a respectable and fairly large 18:9 AMOLED display, but the Moto Z4 takes it a step further by extending the display across almost the entirety of the front of the phone, leaving room only for a small display notch up top that holds the front-facing camera.
-It's a much more modern look, and it allows the Z4 to hold a considerably larger display in nearly the same form factor.
+It's a much more modern look compared to the Z3 Play, and it allows the Z4 to hold a considerably larger display in nearly the same form factor.

 |Category||Moto Z3 Play||Moto Z4|